skjerns/AutoSleepScorer/README.md

 [CCSHS](https://sleepdata.org/datasets/ccshs) | 89% | 81%
 [EDFx](https://physionet.nlm.nih.gov/pn4/sleep-edfx/) | 87% | 80%
 [EMSA](https://www.ncbi.nlm.nih.gov/pubmed/28594100) | 87% | 77%
+## Usage

+The Classifier expects a PSG recording with at least one EEG, EMG and EOG present.
+Theoretically all data formats supported by [MNE](https://martinos.org/mne/stable/python_reference.html#reading-raw-data) can be used.
+The aim of the package is to keep the classification process as simple as possible.

+Documentation and command line instructions are coming soon.
+For now please see [Quickstart](https://github.com/skjerns/AutoSleepScorer#quickstart).

 ## Installation
 The AutoSleepScorer is currently running with Python 3 using Keras with Tensorflow and has been tested on Windows 10.
 Due to Pythons multi-platform support it should run other OS as well.
 The easiest way to get started is using Anaconda, a Python package manager.